Niall J. English

-Niall J. English is an Irish chemical engineer, inventor and researcher.
+Niall Joseph English is an Irish chemical engineer, inventor and researcher.
 He is a co-founder and director of two "spin-out" companies associated with University College Dublin.

 Early life and education

-Niall J. English was born in Dublin, Ireland.
-He obtained a first class honours degree in Chemical engineering from University College Dublin (UCD) in 2000, and completed a Ph.D. in 2003.
+Born in Ireland, Niall J. English obtained a first class honours degree in Chemical engineering from University College Dublin (UCD) in 2000, and completed a Ph.D. in 2003.

 Career

 In 2004-2005, English worked as a research assistant at the US DOE National Energy Technology Laboratory in Pittsburgh.
 Between 2005 and 2007, he worked for Chemical Computing Group in Cambridge, Great Britain.
 During this time, he developed molecular simulation codes, protocols, and methods for biomolecular simulation.

 In January 2007, English was hired as a lecturer at UCD's School of Chemical and Bioprocess Engineering.
 He was promoted to senior lecturer in 2014 and professor in 2017.

 English’s research specializes in nanoscience, energy, gas hydrates, solar and renewable energies, and simulation of electromagnetic field effects on (nano) materials and biological systems.

 As of 2021, he was a co-founder and director of BioSimulytics and Aqua-B. Both companies are backed by the EIC-Accelerator program.

 In 2023, he took legal action against UCD to block the university from granting a commercialization license to his rival companies.
 The case was settled out of court.